Rajasthan doctors hold protest after colleague accused of murder commits suicide | Politics

 In a one-page suicide note, Dr Archana Sharma, who was a gynaecologist, said her death may prove her innocence and appealed to everyone to stop harassing innocent doctors.

-Chief Minister Ashok Gehlot condemned the incident and said an inquiry is going on and those found guilty will not be spared.
+Chief Minister Ashok Gehlot condemned the incident and said an inquiry is being conducted while assuring that the guilty will not be spared.

+The Rajasthan State Commission for Women has taken cognizance of the matter and sought a factual report from police within seven days.

-Relatives of the pregnant woman, who died on Monday, accused Sharma of negligence and held a demonstration with the dead body outside Anand Hospital in Lalsot, Dausa -- owned by Sharma and her husband Dr Suneet Upadhyaya.
+Relatives of Asha Bairwa, the woman who died on Monday, accused Sharma of negligence and held a demonstration with the dead body outside Anand Hospital in Lalsot, Dausa -- owned by Sharma and her husband Dr Suneet Upadhyaya.

 In a video message, Upadhyaya has blamed BJP leaders of protecting accused Balya Joshi, who allegedly mounted pressure on police to lodge the murder case, but the saffron party has denied the allegation.

-An FIR under section 302 of Indian Penal Code was lodged against the duo at the Lalsot Police Station on Monday night after which, Sharma committed suicide on Tuesday by hanging herself at her residence above the private hospital.
+An FIR under section 302 of Indian Penal Code was lodged against the two doctors at the Lalsot Police Station on Monday night after which, Sharma committed suicide on Tuesday by hanging herself at her residence above the private hospital.

 ''The incident of Dr. Archana Sharma's suicide in Dausa is very sad.
 We all give the status of god to doctors.
 Doctors try their best to save the life of their patients, but it is not justified to accuse the doctor if an unfortunate incident happens,'' Gehlot said in a tweet in Hindi.